Author: Justin Schmid

-- Vehicle Replacement – Many government fleets do not have all the available tools to accurately measure metrics to maintain and replace vehicles.
+- Vehicle Replacement – Many publically funded fleets do not have all the available tools to accurately measure metrics to maintain and replace vehicles.

 - Electric Vehicles – This huge opportunity to cut costs and shrink carbon footprints requires a new breed of mechanic/technician.

 Dealing with the coronavirus is certainly the big government fleet challenge of 2020.
-But there are more issues coming, even as we work toward our new normal.
+But there are more issues coming, even as we work toward our new normal in 2021.

-Managing a government fleet has always been similar to managing a corporate fleet.
+Managing a public fleet has always been similar to managing a corporate fleet.
 But there are nuances that set them apart from each other.

 Getting your funds from constituents adds layers of regulations, along with public scrutiny and complex accounting practices.
-This brief glimpse into the world of government fleet challenges will help you recognize the contributions of public fleet professionals – and what tools they use to overcome their unique challenges.
+This brief glimpse into the world of government fleet challenges will help you recognize the contributions of government professionals – and what tools they use to overcome their unique challenges.